2023 XFL season: Season awards

+Statistical leaders

 League finances

 On August 3, 2020, it was reported that a consortium led by Dwayne "The Rock" Johnson, Dany Garcia, and Gerry Cardinale (through Cardinale's fund RedBird Capital Partners) purchased the XFL for $15 million (plus over $9.2 million in debts and payments) just hours before an auction could take place; the purchase received court approval on August 7, 2020.
 The XFL's parent company originally listed the league with assets and liabilities in the range of $10 million to $50 million.

 On August 8, 2022, it was first reported that the XFL was looking for new equity investors in the league.
-The league has retained PJT Partners to help with the search and raise $125 million in equity funding, while new investors could own up to 35%-45% of the XFL.
+The league has retained PJT Partners to help with the search and raise $125 million in equity funding, while new investors could own up to 45% of the XFL.

+Forbes reported in June 2023 that the XFL had spent approximately $140 million in expenses over the course of the 2023 season and earned $80 million in gross revenue, roughly $20 million of which came from its broadcast contract with ESPN.
+The league estimated an increase in revenue to $100 million for the 2024 season and profitability by 2026.
+According to several reports, the XFL marketing budget was $120,000 for the 2023 season.

 Business partnerships

-The XFL had announced on the following "Official Partners": Under Armour as the league’s official uniform and equipment partner, Ticketmaster the official ticketing partner, Westgate Resorts the official resort, Progressive as the official auto insurance sponsor, SMT as the official scoring and stats provider, Genius Sports as the official betting data distributor, BOLT6 as official instant replay partner, Ryzer as the official mindset testing partner and Teremana Tequila as the "league’s official and exclusive tequila partner".
+The XFL had announced on the following "Official Partners": Under Armour as the league's official uniform and equipment partner, Ticketmaster the official ticketing partner, Westgate Resorts the official resort, Progressive as the official auto insurance sponsor, SMT as the official scoring and stats provider, Genius Sports as the official betting data distributor, BOLT6 as official instant replay partner, Ryzer as the official mindset testing partner and Teremana Tequila as the "league's official and exclusive tequila partner".
 The agreement with Under Armour would later expand, when the league announced an "expansive multi-year partnership".

 The XFL also announced the following partnerships: Catapult Sports for performing technology, BreakAway Data for performance, training, recovery and player health data and Virtual Tables partnership to "incorporate their DigiSign product into the league's fan engagement offerings".

-The league signed a three-year agreement with the city of Arlington, Texas, and Choctaw Stadium to be their centralized operations hub for preseason and in-week training for the league’s eight teams.
+The league signed a three-year agreement with the city of Arlington, Texas, and Choctaw Stadium to be their centralized operations hub for preseason and in-week training for the league's eight teams.

 Orlando Guardians signed a sponsorship agreement with "Miracle Toyota" dealership.